fabianommoraes/next-js-complete-app/README.md

 `npm run dev`

-Or you can also visit: next-js-complete-app-xi.vercel.app
+Or you can also visit: https://next-js-complete-app-xi.vercel.app

 **This is an example of a complete fullstack Next.js (Pages Route) from the course "Next.js 14 & React - The Complete Guide" by Academind/Maximilian Schwarzmüller**